garrettdimon/reviewer/README.md

 # [Reviewer](https://github.com/garrettdimon/reviewer)
 by [Garrett Dimon](https://garrettdimon.com)

+---

+**Note:** As of December 2021, Reviewer is a work in progress.
+While it's working great reviewing its own code, it's not quite ready for wider usage.
+Once, it's ready, it will provide more helpful installation and usage details.

+---

 *With Reviewer, you can seamlessly use multiple automated code review tools with orders of magnitude less friction so you can use them more frequently and consistently.*

 So instead of remembering and typing...